AEGEAN AND EASTERN MEDITERRANEAN

 Altinkum, Turkey.
 Eighteen miles from Kurin just east of Point Poseidon.
 More than a mile of broad beach.
 Three miles by road from ancient Didyma and its remarkable Temple of Apollo, fifteen miles from ancient Miletus and its 15,000-seat Greco-Roman theater.
 And at Miletus a Byzantine castle on the hill above.

 Pharmakonisi, Greece.
-Ten miles from Altinkum, this is the island on which Julius Caesar was detained by pirates while a student en route to Rhodes where he studied rhetoric.
+Ten miles from Altinkum, this is the island on which Julius Caesar was detained by pirates while en route to Rhodes.
 Perhaps because of Caesar's subsequent crucifixion of each and every resident, the inhabitants of Pharmakonisi today are limited to Greek Army conscripts and wild goats, the latter inhabiting arched structures dating from Caesar's visit.

 Agathonisi, Greece.
 A 12-mile sailing beat north of Pharmakonisi and a 411 BC base for Alcibiades'* Athenian fleet besieging Spartan Miletus during the Peloponnesian War.
 Dine at George's Taverna and the Seagull Taverna in Agios Yiorgos, both excellent and both on the waterfront.
 Hike hundreds of feet up to the Greek blue and whitewash of Megalo Horio.
 Ruins, probably pirate ruins, from the Byzantine centuries.
 Idyllic.
 One of our favorite islands.